 The IND570 supports a SICSpro platform through a PCB interface that connects to a unique bus on the main board.
-This interface supports the high-precision platform types through the SICSpro scale card.
-The port provides the +12 volts and communication required to operate these newer style platforms.
+This interface supports the newer PBKxxx and PFKxxx type of high-precision platform through the SICSpro scale card.
+The port provides the +12 volts and communication required to operate this newer style base.
 The IND570 SICSpro interface supports only those SICSpro platforms that include the Advanced Setup Mode (ASM).